mattvenn/turtleprize/lesson-2.md

 # Introduction

 In lesson 1, students learnt that computer programs are written as a sequence of codes and that computers follow those codes exactly.
-They also started to use the python turtle library to create simple graphics.
+They also started to use the Python turtle library to create simple graphics.

-In the 2nd lesson, students will learn more about python, the turtle library, and get better at spotting errors in their code.
+In the 2nd lesson, students will learn more about Python, the turtle library, and get better at spotting errors in their code.

 # Learning objectives